 - Reduced snoring

-- Improved cognitive function that comes from better sleep (sleep apnea will cause someone to repeatedly wake up in the middle of the night, impacting their sleep)
+- An improved cognitive function that comes from better sleep (sleep apnea will cause someone to repeatedly wake up in the middle of the night, impacting their sleep)

 In addition, CPAP machines will lower the risk of dying in one’s sleep when they stop breathing.